maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 - For custom cache, it requires the parent directory of the cached directory to exist
 - Requires build to take longer than 5 minutes.

-As you can already guess, this means AWS will only use this cache if you constantly run build back-to-back.
+As you can already guess, this means AWS will only use this cache if you constantly run frequent builds back-to-back.
 Most people don't.

-Fortunately there is a solution to this "storage backends" use the ECR repositories as a cache store [simply add --cache-to and --cache-from](https://docs.docker.com/build/cache/backends/#command-syntax) and your build speeds will dractically increase, in my case it went from ~1min 31sec to ~33-39sec that's ~60% speed difference for adding 2 lines.
+Fear not, there is a solution to this "storage backends" use the ECR repositories as a cache store [simply add --cache-to and --cache-from](https://docs.docker.com/build/cache/backends/#command-syntax) and your build speeds will dractically increase, in my case it went from ~1min 31sec to ~33-39sec that's ~60% speed difference for adding 2 lines.